steemit/devportal/_tutorials-recipes/create-password-recoverable-account.md

 ## Requirements for recovery

 There is already a [recipe](https://developers.steem.io/tutorials-recipes/account-creation-process) on how to create a new account as well as tutorials on the subject.
-In order for that newly created account to be recoverable a password is necessary.
-Without a previously used password the account cannot be recovered.
-Lost passwords can't be recovered either.
-Once an account has been compramised you only have 30 days to recover the account.

-If you created your account via Steemit.com and have your last known master password you can attempt to recover your account directly through the website.
-If however it was created via SteemInvite.com or Anonsteem or any other third party services then they will be your recovery agent.
-Recovery of an account must go through your accounts registrar/recovery agent.
+The recovery account for your new account depends on where you created the account from.
+If you did so through Steemit.com, they will be the account responsible to assist with your account recovery.
+The same goes for creating an account through a third party or via an invitation from another Steemit user.

+Recovery of an account must go through your account's registrar/recovery agent.
 Only the "recovery agent" can initialise the recovery process on the blockchain.
+The recovery process is there to assist users who had their account key stolen.

 The account specific recovery agent can be obtained from [Steemd.com/@username](Steemd.com/@username)

+The term multisig refers to the requirement of having more than one signature to create a valid transaction.
+Most transactions don't have this requirement because they are tied to regular accounts.
+However, you can extend your account to a multi-authority account by adding more keys and requiring more than one of them to sign a transaction.
+With multisig you can give owner authority to another trusted account.
+This account can then be used to recover the first account in the case of a lost password.
+This permission can be granted to multiple users and can be set up to require more than one signature to action anything on the owner authority.
+You could share authority with 2 other accounts and set the threshold to require 2 signatures meaning that 2 of the 3 accounts need to approve the action.
+When adding multisig for your owner authority remember that the owner level provides COMPLETE access to all functions of your account.

 ## Account recovery